 I’m arriving after hours, how do I check in to my dorm?

 For those arriving on campus after general check-in hours, Public Safety will be on-call available to meet you with your dorm key.
+Once you arrive on Campus, please call Public Safety staff at 651-696-6555.
 You will meet them at the Ruth Stricker Dayton Campus Center on-campus to pick-up your dorm key.
 Please be sure to provide them with your name and class year.
 In the morning, you will need to check-in at registration to receive your reunion packet.